My Empire State Trail Bike Tour

 I grabbed a beer and ate at Talking Cursive Brewing Company.
 One of the brewers happened to be at the bar, and he gave me a great recommendation on what to try.

 I stayed at the Tru Hotel near the airport.
-My room was clean, and it felt great to get a hot shower in after a night of camping.
+My room was clean, and getting a hot shower in after a night of camping felt great.

 Day 5: Syracuse to Utica